 Some risks are normal within the scope of a particular procedure, and patients who undergo the procedure must agree to these risks to have the operation.
 Medical malpractice is outside the scope of waiver or consent.
 No one can ask you to waive your right to damages if you suffered an injury due to the negligence or recklessness of a doctor or healthcare facility.

 When you have suffered an injury due to a violation of the standard of care, the doctor or healthcare facility has engaged in negligence or recklessness, which they are liable for.
 In turn, they will look to the insurance companies that cover them for medical malpractice for coverage on your damages.
-While your doctor or the hospital might try and lead you to believe that you are not entitled to anything for your injuries due to your consent form or waiver, speaking with a medical malpractice attorney to assess your records is the best way to know.
+Consulting a medical malpractice attorney to evaluate your records is the best way to discover your entitlement for injuries, even if your doctor or the hospital tries to make you believe otherwise due to your consent form or waiver.

 WILL MY MEDICAL MALPRACTICE COMPENSATION BE TAXED?